M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

 \subsection{Comparisons with Baseline Methods}

 \textbf{Unknown Detection on Small Datasets.} The small datasets adopted in the unknown detection experiment and their settings are as follows.
-CIFAR10~\citep{krizhevsky2009learning} is split into 6 known and 4 unknown classes.
-The 100 classes in CIFAR100~\citep{krizhevsky2009learning} are divided into 20 known and 80 unknown classes.
-For CIFAR+10 (resp. +50)~\citep{neal2018open}, 4 classes are selected from CIFAR10 as known, 10 (resp. +50) classes are sampled from CIFAR100 as unknown.
-TinyImageNet~\citep{le2015tiny} includes 200 classes, of which 20 are known and the remaining 180 are unknown.
+CIFAR10~\cite{krizhevsky2009learning} is split into 6 known and 4 unknown classes.
+The 100 classes in CIFAR100~\cite{krizhevsky2009learning} are divided into 20 known and 80 unknown classes.
+For CIFAR+10 (resp. +50)~\cite{neal2018open}, 4 classes are selected from CIFAR10 as known, 10 (resp. +50) classes are sampled from CIFAR100 as unknown.
+TinyImageNet~\cite{le2015tiny} includes 200 classes, of which 20 are known and the remaining 180 are unknown.

 For fair comparisons with the baselines, our method is carried out under the 16-shot and the all-data settings.
 Specifically, the group number $G$ of the proposed CTT is 1 in inference.
-The unknown detection performance evaluated by AUROC and the closed-set classification performance evaluated by accuracy are given in Table~\ref{tab:unknown_detection_smalldata}.
+The unknown detection performance evaluated by AUROC and the closed-set classification performance evaluated by accuracy are given in the Table~\ref{tab:unknown_detection_smalldata}.

-\emph{Comparison with CLIP-based prompt methods.} From Table~\ref{tab:unknown_detection_smalldata}, our method surpasses CLIP+ZSL, CoOp and CoCoOp by a large margin.
+\emph{Comparison with CLIP-based prompt methods.} From Table~\ref{tab:unknown_detection_smalldata}, our method surpasses CLIP+ZSL, CoOp, CoCoOp, LASP and KgCoOp by a large margin.
 Specifically, though CoCoOp generalizes well from base to new classes, without knowing the true names of open-set data, it still fails in open-set scenarios, in which we have no knowledge of the unseen classes, even their names.
-It verifies that CoCoOp heavily rely on the prior of the true names of the classes.
+LASP and KgCoOp are both designed for improving the generalization ability of the prompts by adding a constraint between the learnable prompts and handcrafted ones, which are supposed to be equipped with great generalization ability.
+However, these two methods still rely on knowing the true label names of the testing data out of training classes, thus perform not as well as ours in the open-set scenarios.
 The comparisons prove the effectiveness of our method in mitigating the label bias of the prompts, contributing to the great performance in unknown detection on small-scale datasets.

 \emph{Comparison with OSR methods.} Our method also outperforms the OSR methods, i.e., ARPL and CE+, which are implemented on the image encoder of CLIP with the backbone kept frozen.
 The comparisons reveal the advantages of prompt learning in utilizing the pre-trained knowledge for downstream tasks in a parameter-efficient way.
 Specifically, by mitigating the label bias of prompt learning, M-Tuning is effective in open-set scenarios.